 It wasn’t always this way, of course.
-In 1967, when the AFL-NFL World Championship Game (as it was known at the time) kicked off at the nearly half-empty Los Angeles Coliseum, the average commercial cost a mere $40,000 for a 30-second spot.
-As pro football swelled in numbers and popularity, so did its television ratings and impact and ad rates to enormous proportions.
+In 1967, when the AFL-NFL World Championship Game (as it was known) kicked off at the half-empty Los Angeles Coliseum, the average commercial cost a mere $40,000 for a 30-second spot.
+As pro football swelled in numbers and popularity, so did its television ratings and impact and ad rates.

-These are the all-time best Super Bowl ads you always will remember — and a few you may have forgotten.
-And why they're entertaining.
+These are the all-time best Super Bowl ads you always will remember.
+And a few you may have forgotten.